innovatrics/smartface/all-in-one/README.md

 4. Obtain license for your hwid from our Customer Portal https://customerportal.innovatrics.com/
 5. Copy the license file `iengine.lic` to the root of this directory.
 6. Run `run.sh` script.
 The run scripts contain comments which should clarify the steps needed to start everything

-## Biometric templates migration
-Compatibility of biometric templates (for faces and palms) can sometimes break when updating to a newer version.
-This will result in some services not being able to start because they check compatibility at startup.
-You will see this in the logs of stopped containers.
-In those cases, we provide the possibility to migrate those templates to a newer version by calling a CLI command.
-Migration may not migrate all of the templates to the newer version because it requires re-detection of objects from saved crops, which is not guaranteed to always be possible (because previous detection was done on the full frame and possibly with a different detection model).
-But the vast majority of data should be possible to migrate just fine.

 ### Palm templates migration